Symphony No. 3 (Penderecki): II. Allegro con brio

-3rd movement: adagio
+III.
+Adagio

 At approximately 13 minutes, the Adagio is a long, expansive unfolding of melodic ideas.
 Very often, the texture of the third movement consists of a solo wind or brass instrument with a lyrical melody over the supporting string ensemble.
 It is not as dramatically complex as the preceding Allegro, though.
 Notably, it also does not contain a clearly stated instance of the ostinato figure.